Strange-boy/Companion/README.md

     - [X] Managing the data using RHF
     - [X] Performing Form validation using RHF
     - [X] Both Login and Forgot Password Page
+- [X] Installing and Integration React hot notifications into the project
 - [ ] Setting up Firebase for the project
+    - [X] Setting and configuring the project in firebase
+    - [X] Creating the Sign up and Log in Functionality
+    - [ ] Creating the forgot password Functionality
 - [ ] Setting up Protected Routes
 - [ ] Header
 - [ ] Trending movie section